-- 1(b) A maximum of 10 or 20 points may be awarded to a bidder for achieving Government's procurement related socio-economic objectives in terms of the preferential procurement policy framework 5 of 2005 and regulations 2011. - 2(c) The points scored by a bidder in respect of the objectives contemplated in sub-regulation (b) must be added to the points scored for price.
-Only the bid with the highest number of points scored may be selected. - (2) Sale and letting of assets
+- (d) The points scored by a bidder for B-BBEE in terms of in sub-regulation (b) must be added to the points scored for price under sub-regulation (a). - (e) Only the bid with the highest number of points scored may be selected.

+(3) Sale and letting of assets